Wet Blocking for Knit and Crochet Projects

-Wet blocking is a finishing step recommended for most handknit items & is often used in crochet patterns.
-Blocking tremendously improves the finished look of the stitches & seams, as well as the overall finished garment appearance.
-It also ensures proper shape & measurements after washing, as some fibers tend to stretch or shrink.
+Wet blocking is a finishing step recommended for most handknit items and is often used in crochet patterns.
+Blocking tremendously improves the finished look of the stitches and seams, as well as the overall finished garment appearance.
+It also ensures proper shape and measurements after washing, as some fibers tend to stretch or shrink.
 You might want to block a sample swatch before working on any garment pattern to check if there are any major changes after blocking, which would help you to calculate ease or to make necessary adjustments.

 - Blocking board or interlocking play mat

 - Rust-resistant blocking pins (optional, depending on the project)

 - Cotton Bath Towel – 1 or 2